maxalston/maxalston.github.io/index.md

 I am an economics PhD candidate at Princeton University.
 My research interests are in macroeconomics and finance.

+I will be on the job market in 2026-27.

 You can find my CV [here](./files/alston_cv.pdf).

 Contact: